-10.Hold down the SHIFT key and drag across the WaveView window with the left button until all three streams are selected for the whole range.
+10.Hold down and drag across the WaveView window with the left button until all three streams are selected for the whole range.

 Make sure there are no gaps in the data you select.
 In Scream!
 4.3 and later, the selection will be shown with hatched lines if there is a gap: